stryker-mutator/stryker-js/packages/wct-runner/README.md

 {
     testRunner: 'wct'
     coverageAnalysis: 'off', // coverage analysis is not supported yet for the @stryker-mutator/wct-runner.
-    maxConcurrentTestRunners: 4, // A maximum of half your CPU's is recommended
+    concurrency: 4, // A maximum of half your CPU's is recommended
     timeoutMS: 10000 // A higher timeout is recommended to allow for browser startup }
 ```